-When it comes to durability, the OnePlus 11 features a stronger Gorilla Glass Victus display compared to the OnePlus 9’s Gorilla Glass 5 front.
+Regarding durability, the OnePlus 11 features a stronger Gorilla Glass Victus display than the OnePlus 9’s Gorilla Glass 5 front.
 The OnePlus 11 also has an IP64 rating, whereas the OnePlus 9 didn’t even have an IP rating unless you bought one from T-Mobile.

 OnePlus 9 vs OnePlus 11: Camera